zepam/Glossary/README.md

 **Noise:** In the collected data noise is anything that is unwanted or adds difficulty for the model to interpret within said data.

 **Convolutional Neural Network:** a deep learning algorithm that takes an input image and assigns weights to be able to diferrentiate other images from each other.

+**Hyperparameters:** Common in Bayesian statistics, they are values to control the learning process and the outcome values of the machine learning training algorithm.